-To select a color, click on a square in the grid of custom colors, or on the color palette.
+To select a color, click on a square in either grid, or on the color palette.
 You can also drag over the color palette.
-When you click a color, that color appears in the New box and all of its numerical values, (Hue, Saturation, Luminosity, as well as Red, Green, and Blue), appear in the fields on the Custom tab.
+When you click a color, or lift your finger off the mouse after dragging, that color appears in the large Color/Solid square and all its numerical values; Hue, Saturation, Luminosity, as well as Red, Green, Blue, appear in the boxes.

-You can also adjust a color by changing the Hue, Saturation, and Luminosity values.
+You can also adjust a color by changing the Hue Saturation, and Luminosity numbers.
 To select a precise color, type in the values for that color.
-You can do the same using the Red, Green, and Blue values.
+You can do the same using the Red, Green, Blue values.